VCCT-PROG7312-2025-G1/AmanAdams.ST10290748.PROG7312.POE/README.md

 ***Report Issues***

 (From Part 1)
+Users report municipal problems with location, category, and description.
 -	Allows users to submit municipal issues.
 -	Fill in location, category, and description.
 -	Attach an image or document and submit.
 -	Confirmation messages show on successful submission.
+-	Generates a unique Request ID.
+-	Progress bar indicator.

 ***Local Events and Announcements***

-(New for Part 2)
+(From Part 2)

 Displays a list of upcoming local events in an organised, card-style layout.